Plan and Create Custom Kitchen Cabinets

 Planning of the cabinets is a very simple task but there are a few “standards” used in cabinet building…

-1. The height of a base cabinet with a countertop is 36″.
+- 1. The height of a base cabinet with a countertop is 36″ from the floor.

 When I started building my cabinets, I built them one at a time.
 In other words, I started with the cabinet for the sink, built it, then installed it.
 To me, it was the best way to get an accurate measurement of the remaining cabinets to be built.
 Next, I moved on to the corner base cabinet which measures 36″ long (each way from the corner) and 22″ deep.
 Then, I created a space for the dishwasher.
 After that, I “filled in” the remaining areas with cabinets.
 I did the same thing with the upper cabinets.
 I built open cabinets on either side of the window, then built the corner cabinet.

 Another thing to keep in mind is that the cabinets should not rest directly on the floor.
 Just like no corner is ever square, no floor is ever totally flat.
-I used adjustable cabinet legs that I purchased from Rockler.
+I used adjustable cabinet legs (<– affiliate link!) that I purchased.
 This way, the cabinets and countertop would be level.
 If I ever had a water leak, I would not want my cabinets to be ruined and I adjusted these legs so the cabinets sit 4″ off of the floor.